aeu/legible-algorithms/README.md

 ### Leetcode

 Leetcode has a funny subculture.
 If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on.
 Very reminiscent of the "Obfuscated C Code" contests from back in the day.
 I get that this is fun to do (and I'm also envious as this is a skill that I don't have).
 My implementations are a little more verbose and sometimes inconsistent, as my style has evolved over the years.

 I've been going through the problems and solving them.
 My solutions are in a mix of Objective-C and C++ depending on what I was doing at the time.
-Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've become a better programmer.
-Some of my mistakes that I've found are pretty stellar, this is something that I need to do more if I want to become a better prorammer.
+Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as I've learned more.
+Some of my earlier mistakes that I've found are pretty stellar, this is something that I need to do more if I want to become a better programmer.

 #### Hard